ying-css/optiga-trust-m-explorer/User Guide.md

 ![](images/General_Features/mtr_matter_provisioning/write_pai.png)

-[^Figure xx]: Displays information of the new PAI and writing result.
+[^Figure 44]: Displays information of the new PAI and writing result.

 ### Write All

-Writes CD, DAC and PAI to corresponding OIDs in one time.
-Select "Write All" to write them  in order.
-"Write All Operation Completed Successfully and Verification Passes" will be printed when all writings are finished successfully.
+Writes the CD, DAC, and PAI to their corresponding OIDs in one operation.
+Select 'Write All' to write them in sequence.
+Once the writing process is complete and verification passes, 'Write All Operation Completed Successfully' will be displayed.

 ![](images/General_Features/mtr_matter_provisioning/write_all.png)

+[^Figure 45]: Displays information of the writing result for all.
 ### Operational Mode

 Check the box "Set to operational (irreversible)" to set OID 0xF1E0,0xE0E0 and 0xE0E8 to operational **which is irreversible**.
 The OID change condition will be set to conf:E140.

-"Figure to be added after testing the operational mode"
+"Figure 46 to be added after testing the operational mode"

 # Cryptographic Functions